cn23070/cn23070.github.io/_posts/2024-07-12-M3-Security-and-Risk-Management-April-2024 Summary.md

 ### Units 7 & 8: Taking on Quantitative Risk Modelling

-It was now time to tackle my initial concerns around quantitative methods head on by first learning more about them followed by gaining experience by using them.
+It was now time to tackle my concerns around quantitative methods head on by first learning more about them followed by gaining experience using them.

 ![Delving Deeper Into Quantitative Risk Modelling](/Modules/3/img/13.png)

-We carried out practical exercises that involved applying the most common modelling types: Monte Carlo, Bayes Theorem.
+We carried out practical exercises that involved applying the most common modelling types: Monte Carlo and Bayes Theorem.
 We then discussed the results during the live seminars.

 I really enjoyed challenging myself to grasp these methods.
 Hubbard & Seiersen(2023) helped greatly with their arguements on practical ways to quantify uncertainty and shed light on how to measure seemingly intangible goals.